EASS-HIT-PART-A-2026-CLASS-IX/lecture-notes/docs/sessions/session-04.md

 - pytest fixtures that create/drop the SQLite schema in a temporary directory so tests stay deterministic.

 ## Prerequisites

+Complete these before students arrive so the first lab can jump straight into coding.
+Run every command from the `hello-uv/` workspace root unless noted otherwise.

 1. **Install extra dependencies** inside `hello-uv`:
    ```bash